vytasrgl/ChatScript/WIKI/ChatScript-Pattern-Redux.md

 stored in the dictionary and marked as a pattern phrase, meaning if the phrase is ever seen in a sentence, it should be noticed and marked so it can be matched in a pattern.
 But if it is merely in a variable, then the dictionary is unaware of the phrase and so `$var?` will not work for it.

+There is also a ?$var form, which means see if the value of the variable is findable.
+The value can be either a word or a concept name.

 ### Escape - `\`